eyzyly/dbt-breakout-demo/lab2.md

 # To-do

+Create a new Branch from lab2-packages: lab2-packages-github_username PR to main

 1. Bring it all together
     - Lab 0: How to move inside a dbt repo,basic commands and developer workflow
     - Lab 1: How to create blocks (macro/models)